 1. Clinical Records

-A good medical record summarises the key details of every patient contact and should enable the doctor to reconstruct a consultation without reference to memory.
+Accurate clinical documentation is one of the strongest defences against complaints and claims.
+A well-kept medical record allows another clinician to understand and continue care safely.
 It should be clear, accurate, legible and, wherever possible, contemporaneous, allowing a colleague to carry on where you left off.

 Good record-keeping practices need to be supported by strong clerical processes and systems.
 Doctors can avoid clerical errors by: